Health

 03. The buy-side has consolidated

-To rebuild the layer between the technology and the buyer as a single piece, deliberately, where it had been built in fragments.
 This is the layer we work on.
 With leadership, alongside the people already running the company.
-The first conversation is usually less about a programme and more about understanding the shape of that layer, and where the highest-leverage move actually sits.
+The first conversation is usually about understanding where the commercial system is starting to drift.

 Where the work happens